 > Ask for help

-Also, each prison unit has an official Wing Delegate which is another prisoner who is familiar with the prison system and can help other prisoners to cope.
-The wing delegate can also help you fill out forms and help you understand how things operate within a Correctional Centre.
+Also, each prison unit has an official Wing Delegate which is another incarcerated person who is familiar with the prison system and can help other people to cope.
+The wing delegate can also help you fill out forms and understand how things operate within a Correctional Centre.

 > Are you on medication?